 The college works to an educational rather than a clinical model.
 We follow the guiding principles for recovery colleges as defined by Implementing Recovery through Organisational Change (ImROC).

-Due to the Covid-19 pandemic and the continuing restrictions, the college is currently delivering all courses online via Zoom.
+The college is continuing to run some courses on zoom but is now also running face to face courses.
+We continue to offer a range of recovery and wellbeing courses and provide useful resources and helpful tips for students to try at home to support and maintain good health and wellbeing.
 We continue to offer a range of recovery and wellbeing courses and provide useful resources and helpful tips for students to try at home to support and maintain good health and wellbeing.

 Our free training programme draws on the experiences and skills of people who’ve used mental health services and those who support them.